-Terry Fulmer, PhD, RN, FAAN, is the President of the John A Hartford Foundation in New York City, a foundation dedicated to improving the care of older adults.
-Founded in 1929, the Foundation has a current endowment of $565 million and is world renowned for philanthropy devoted exclusively to the health of older adults.
-She serves as the chief strategist for Foundation and was recently recognized for her leadership as one of the top 50 Influencers in Aging by PBS’s Next Avenue, the premier digital publication dedicated to covering issues for older Americans.
+Terry Fulmer, PhD, RN, FAAN, is the President of The John A. Hartford Foundation in New York City, a foundation dedicated to improving the care of older adults.
+Established in 1929, the Foundation has a current endowment of more than half a billion dollars and is world renowned for philanthropy devoted exclusively to the health of older adults.
+She serves as the chief strategist for the Foundation and was recently recognized for her leadership as one of the top 50 Influencers in Aging by PBS’s Next Avenue, the premier digital publication dedicated to covering issues for older Americans.

-She previously served as Distinguished Professor and Dean of the Bouve College of Health Sciences & Professor of Public Policy and Urban Affairs in the College of Social Sciences and Humanities at Northeastern University, and prior as the Erline Perkins McGriff Professor of Nursing and founding Dean of the New York University College of Nursing.
+Dr. Fulmer is an elected member of the National Academy of Medicine (formerly the Institute of Medicine).
+She previously served as Distinguished Professor and Dean of the Bouvé College of Health Sciences & Professor of Public Policy and Urban Affairs in the College of Social Sciences and Humanities at Northeastern University.
+Prior to that, she served as the Erline Perkins McGriff Professor of Nursing and founding Dean of the New York University College of Nursing.
 She received her bachelor's degree from Skidmore College, her master's and doctoral degrees from Boston College and her Geriatric Nurse Practitioner Post-Master’s Certificate from New York University.
-She is an elected member of the National Academy of Medicine (formerly the Institute of Medicine).

-Dr. Fulmer is nationally and internationally recognized as a leading expert in geriatrics and is best known for her research on the topic of elder abuse and neglect which has been funded by the National Institute on Aging and the National Institute for Nursing Research.
-She is a trustee for the Josiah Macy Jr Foundation, the Clark Foundation and the Bassett Healthcare System.
-She previously served as the Chair of the National Advisory Committee for the Robert Wood Johnson Foundation Executive Nurse Fellows Program, and held board positions at Skidmore College, the Institute for Healthcare Improvement, the Geriatrics and Gerontology Advisory Committee for the Veterans Administration and the Advisory Board for Hong Kong Polytechnic University School of Nursing.
+Dr. Fulmer is nationally and internationally recognized as a leading expert in geriatrics and is best known for her research on the topic of elder abuse and neglect, work that has been funded by the National Institute on Aging and the National Institute of Nursing Research.
+She is a trustee for the Josiah Macy Jr. Foundation and the Bassett Healthcare System, and is co-chair of the National Academy of Medicine’s Forum on Aging, Disability, and Independence.
+She previously served as the Chair of the National Advisory Committee for the Robert Wood Johnson Foundation Executive Nurse Fellows Program, and held board positions at Skidmore College, the Institute for Healthcare Improvement, the Geriatrics and Gerontology Advisory Committee for the U.S. Department of Veterans Affairs, and the Advisory Board for Hong Kong Polytechnic University School of Nursing.

-She has received many prestigious awards and invitations for named lectureships from noted universities.
-She has held faculty appointments at Columbia University, where she held the Anna Maxwell Chair in Nursing, and she has also held appointments at Boston College, Yale University, and the Harvard Division on Aging.
-She has also served as a visiting professor of nursing at the University of Pennsylvania and Case Western University.
+She has received many prestigious awards, including the 2017 Rosalie S. Wolf Award for her body of work on elder abuse.
+In 2016, she was the recipient of the 2016 Award for Exceptional Service to The New York Academy of Medicine for her distinguished service on the Academy’s Board of Trustees, including as Vice-Chair, and for her active engagement in the policy work of the Academy, especially its Age-friendly NYC initiative.
+She has been honored with invitations for named lectureships from noted universities.
+She has held faculty appointments at Columbia University, where she was the Anna C. Maxwell Chair in Nursing, and she has also held appointments at Boston College, Yale University, and the Harvard Division on Aging at Harvard Medical School.
+In addition, she has served as a visiting professor of nursing at the University of Pennsylvania and Case Western Reserve University.

-Dr. Fulmer is dedicated to the advancement of intraprofessional science, education and practice that advances the health of older adults.
-Her clinical appointments have included the Beth Israel Hospital in Boston, the Massachusetts General Hospital, and the NYU-Langone Medical Center.
-She is an attending nurse and senior nurse in the Munn Center for Nursing Research at the Massachusetts General Hospital.
-She is a Fellow in the American Academy of Nursing, the Gerontological Society of America, and the New York Academy of Medicine where she served as vice-chair.
+Dr. Fulmer is dedicated to the advancement of intra-professional science, education and practice that advances the health of older adults.
+Her clinical appointments have included the Beth Israel Hospital in Boston, the Massachusetts General Hospital, and the NYU Langone Medical Center.
+She is an attending nurse and senior nurse in the Yvonne L. Munn Center for Nursing Research at the Massachusetts General Hospital and an attending nurse at Mount Sinai Medical Center in NYC.
+She is a Fellow of the American Academy of Nursing, the Gerontological Society of America, and the New York Academy of Medicine where she served as vice-chair.
 She completed a Brookdale National Fellowship and is a Distinguished Practitioner of the National Academies of Practice.
-She has served as the first nurse on the board of the American Geriatrics Society and as the first nurse to serve as president of the Gerontological Society of America.
+She was the first nurse to serve on the board of the American Geriatrics Society and was the first nurse to serve as president of the Gerontological Society of America.